eush77/css-codepoints/README.md

 `options.icons` describes code points to generate classes for.
-Each `codepoint` value should normally be a number, but for the sake of compatibility with JSON configs (which have no notion of a hexadecimal number) it is allowed to be a string of hex digits instead.
+Each `codepoint` value should normally be a number, but for the sake of compatibility with JSON configs (which have no notion of a hexadecimal number) it is also allowed to be a string of hex digits.

 `options.prefix` is the common class prefix, empty by default.